The Best Gifts to Shop That Will Arrive in Time for Christmas

-Holiday 2021 Shipping Deadlines Are Out -- Shop Gifts That Will Arrive in Time for Christmas
+Holiday 2021 Shipping Deadlines Are Approaching -- Shop Gifts That Will Arrive in Time for Christmas

-The holidays are here, so FedEX, the U.S. Postal Service and UPS have already released their holiday shipping deadlines.
-The key takeaway: the time to shop is now.
+The holiday shipping deadlines are quickly approaching to ensure Christmas gifts arrive in time for December 25th.
+FedEX, the U.S. Postal Service and UPS have released their holiday shipping deadlines.
+The key takeaway: the time to shop is now!

-The worry this year isn't just that gifts won't get from your hands to the hands of its recipient -- though you'll want to ship packages as early as Dec.
-9, 2021 to make sure they arrive in time.
+The worry this year isn't just that gifts won't get from your hands to the hands of its recipient -- though you'll want to ship packages as early as possible.
 The added worry is that these would-be gifts might not make it to store shelves at all.

 According to a CBS News report, the nation's ports are getting seriously backlogged by a one-two punch: Shipping traffic is way up, while a tight labor market means there aren't enough workers to unload ships at the docks.
 There aren't enough truckers to get those shipments of toys, electronics and more from the docks to stores, either.